Thursday, April 18, 2024

 I follow several resource stocks even though I personally have little invested in this area.
 I follow what I find interesting and with resource stocks, I think it is important for Canadians to know what is happening in the resource area.
 On the other hand, I do follow of good number of great dividend growth stocks.
 You might want to get the free weekly newsletter from Canadian Stock Channel which says what might be the best Canadian Dividend Stocks to buy at the present time.

 The theory is that you should use the dividend yield to see if a dividend stock is selling at a stock price that is relatively cheap.
 A stock price is considered cheap if it is selling at a dividend yield higher than the historical high yield or higher than the historical average yield or historical median yield.
 Some use the 10 year average or median yield rather than the historical ones.
 I use median yields, always.
-See my spreadsheet at dividend growth stocks that I just updated for March 2024.
+See my spreadsheet at dividend growth stocks that I just updated for April 2024.
 On this list,

 • I have 13 stocks with a dividend yield higher than the historical high dividend yield,